Peergos/Peergos/README.md

 If you are also using a reverse proxy like nginx to terminate TLS you will need to tell peergos which domain you are using with the following arg:
 > -public-domain $YOUR_DOMAIN

-And the TLS certificate will also need to cover the following subdomains for the applications to work: pdf, todo-board, code-editor, calendar
+And the TLS certificate will also need to cover the following subdomains for the applications to work: pdf, todo-board, code-editor, calendar, markdown-viewer

 If you are using a reverse proxy like nginx to terminate TLS here is a good example of the nginx config file (replace $YOUR_DOMAIN_NAME):
 ```